promise-authentication/promise_authentication/app/views/about/trust.html.md

 - [HTTPS](#https) is safe
 - [Hashing](#hash) is collision-free

-While that is plenty, I still want to emphasize what you do _not_ have to trust.
-You do not have to trust humans being able to control their greed or curiosity.
+While that is plenty, I still want to emphasize what you do _not_ have to trust humans being able to control their greed or curiosity.
+We can't.

 Even _if_ someone on the inside wanted to be evil, they wouldn't be able to steal or sell any data about you.

 Even _if_ someone managed to gain access to secured systems, they wouldn't be able to get access to any of your data.

-### <a name="secret_key">Secret key</a>
+### <a name="secrets">Secret key</a>

 The secret key used to sign JWT-tokens must be kept safe.
 It's the basis for the trust between <%= name %> and the relying parties.